up42/docs/source/getting-started/catalog-search.rst

 .. figure:: _assets/catalog/step03_select_image.png
    :align: center
-   :alt: SelectImage
+   :alt: Select the image

 6. To double-check the visual quality of the selected image(s), click *Preview* and view the quicklooks (i.e. the low-resolution versions of the original images).

 .. figure:: _assets/catalog/step04_select_preview.png
    :align: center
-   :alt: SelectPreview
+   :alt: Select the preview

 .. figure:: _assets/catalog/step05_view_preview.png
    :align: center
-   :alt: ViewPreview
+   :alt: View thre preview

 7. To proceed and use the selected image(s) in the workflow, click on *View selection*.

 .. figure:: _assets/catalog/step06_view_selection.png
    :align: center
-   :alt: ViewSelection
+   :alt: View the selection

 8. Before including the image(s) to the workflow, you can view the geometry and the image filenames in JSON format by clicking on *View Parameters*.

 .. figure:: _assets/catalog/step07_view_parameters.png
    :align: center
-   :alt: ViewParameters
+   :alt: View the parameters

 .. figure:: _assets/catalog/step08_view_parameters_details.png
    :align: center
-   :alt: ViewParamDetails
+   :alt: View the parameters details

 Run a job with the selected data
 ---------------------------------